Alphabet, Lam Research Make Morningstar Favored-Stock List - NewsBreak

 Here are the stocks, in order of valuation as of March 2, starting with the most undervalued.
 Recent prices are as of March 9.

-Alphabet ( GOOGL ) , the Internet search colossus.
+Alphabet ( GOOGL ) - Get Free Report , the Internet search colossus.
 Morningstar fair value estimate: $154.
 Recent price: $95.

-Teradyne ( TER ) , a semiconductor equipment provider.
+Teradyne ( TER ) - Get Free Report , a semiconductor equipment provider.
 Morningstar fair value estimate: $167.
 Recent price: $104.

-Veeva Systems ( VEEV ) , a cloud-based software provider.
+Veeva Systems ( VEEV ) - Get Free Report , a cloud-based software provider.
 Morningstar fair value estimate: $275.
 Recent price: $174.

-Meta Platforms ( META ) , the social media giant.
+Meta Platforms ( META ) - Get Free Report , the social media giant.
 Morningstar fair value estimate: $260.
 Recent price: $185.

-Lam Research ( LRCX ) , a semiconductor fabrication-tool provider.
+Lam Research ( LRCX ) - Get Free Report , a semiconductor fabrication-tool provider.
 Morningstar fair value estimate: $620.
 Recent price: $498.

-Adobe ( ADBE ) , the online creative services company.
+Adobe ( ADBE ) - Get Free Report , the online creative services company.
 Morningstar fair value estimate: $425.
 Recent price: $340.

-Pfizer ( PFE ) , the pharmaceutical stalwart.
+Pfizer ( PFE ) - Get Free Report , the pharmaceutical stalwart.
 Morningstar fair value estimate: $48.
 Recent price: $40.

 Analyst Commentary on a Few of the Picks